imkanhaiya/interview-questions/README.md

 ```

 9. ### What are pipable operators
-Pipable operators are functions that takes an observable as input and returns another observable.
+Functions that takes an observable as input and returns another observable.
 It is a pure operation, original Observable stays unmodified.
 <br>

 ## Angular